NZDF contacts nearly 100 soldiers on leave without pay

 "However, this process relies on the individual in being forthcoming with accurate information."

-The Ministry of Foreign Affairs and Trade would not say whether Russians had Corporal Dominic Abelen's body, or what efforts were being made to repatriate him.
+The Ministry of Foreign Affairs and Trade would not say whether Russians had Abelen's body, or what efforts were being made to repatriate him.

 It said it did not comment on consular cases for privacy reasons.